-In 2020 our annual Earth Week tradition went digital. gardens, reduce their water use at From April 20-24 our employees participated in home, increase recycling and clean up the 50th anniversary of Earth day by sharing their their local neighborhoods.
-We celebrated the celebrations online, due to COVID-19.
-Through the fact that no action is too small to make a difference. power of media, we had the opportunity to be more With support from the Aptar Charitable Foundation, connected than ever.
-During the week, our employees a donation was made to the Ocean Conservancy in shared how they made a difference for the earth and each participant's name.
-This non-profit advocacy their community.
-Most of our employees were at organization works to create policies that protect home with their families due to stay-at-home-orders marine habitats, reduce human impact on ecosystems in April, so we encouraged full participation with and restore sustainable fisheries. children and loved ones.
+In 2020 our annual Earth Week tradition went digital.
+From April 20-24 our employees participated in the 50th anniversary of Earth day by sharing their celebrations online, due to COVID-19.
+Through the power of media, we had the opportunity to be more connected than ever.
+During the week, our employees shared how they made a difference for the earth and their community.
+Most of our employees were at home with their families due to stay-at-home-orders in April, so we encouraged full participation with children and loved ones.

 Through an online story and photo gallery, our employees across the world were able to share their actions.
-Many worked with their families to plant
+Many worked with their families to plant gardens, reduce their water use at home, increase recycling and clean up their local neighborhoods.
+We celebrated the fact that no action is too small to make a difference.